 - Decreased legibility

 Most inefficient pencil grasps are the result of stability issues.
-So, kids being resource beings, find stability in other ways….
+So, kids being resourceful beings, find stability in other ways….

 - Wrapping their fingers around the pencil or crayon

 - Straightening and bracing their finger(s) against the pencil or crayon